 If you’re one of the growing numbers of people drowning in medical debt, filing for bankruptcy might offer the relief you need.
 Gone are the days when bankruptcy meant you did something wrong.
 Filing for bankruptcy will help you put the past behind, allowing you to get a fresh start on the future.

 You don’t have to do this on your own

 Your family has already spent enough energy at the doctor, sifting through medical diagnoses and trying to make ends meet.
 While federal law governs much of the bankruptcy process, a portion is specific to Louisiana.
 With so much information to dissect, filing for bankruptcy without legal counsel can prove quite the undertaking.
 If you’re considering bankruptcy, your first step should be to seek experienced legal advice.

-A bankruptcy attorney at Rowe Law Firm will review your options with you and help you determine the course of action that best suits your individual needs.
+A bankruptcy attorney at Rowe & Manning Law Firm LLC will review your options with you and help you determine the course of action that best suits your individual needs.
 Leave the negotiation process to the professionals, so you can focus on what matters most – maintaining your health and enjoying the life that’s before you.